 BacktestingSpreadInTicks – This is used to select the spread value that should be used for backtesting.
 This value is entered in ticks so if your broker has 5 decimal quotes you should enter 20 for a 2 pip spread.

-StartFromBar – This variable defines the amount of historical bars, which will be used to create the range chart for backtesting.
+StartFromBar – This variable defines the number of historical bars, which will be used to create the range chart for backtesting.
 It is set by providing the date & time of the first 1M bar used to calculate the first historical range bar for backtesting.

 The default value of “1970.01.01 00:00” will result in using all available data on the 1M chart.

-Once you set the values above and press [OK], the script will begin to setup the virtual server for backtesting.
+Once you set the values above and press [OK], the script will begin to set up the virtual server for backtesting.
 Once this procedure is completed you will see the following message:

 Now, simply enter “range” in the Server field and click [Login].
 Your MT4 should now show “No connection” (this is normal).

-Next you need to shout down MT4 and reopen it again.
+Next, you need to shout down MT4 and reopen it again.